-In some cases, damaged Printer Spooler files on your computer might be the reason why your printer keeps printing blank pages.
-If this your problem, configure your Printer Spooler service can help.
+In some cases, damaged Printer Spooler files might be the reason why your printer keeps printing blank pages.
+If this is your problem, configuring your Printer Spooler service can help.
 Here is how:

 1) On your keyboard, press the Windows logo key and type services.

 3) Double-click Printer Spooler.

 5) Open Windows File Explorer (on your keyboard, press the Windows logo key and E at the same time).

 6) Go to C:\Windows\System32\spool\PRINTERS, then delete all files in this folder.

 7) On your keyboard, press the Windows logo key.
 Then type services and select Services.

 8) Double-click Printer Spooler